nji-syd/fastai-docker/README.md

 jupyter password: fastai

-**Important:** To connect a notebook to the Anaconda fastai environment, open the notebook:

-1. Select the Kernel menu
-2. Choose Change Kernel -> env:fastai.
-3. Save the Notebook and fastai becomes the default environment for that notebook.

 **Set the default working directory for Jupyter Notebook:**

 Edit the dockerfile to set the default working directory for Jupyter.
 Edit \<path-to-directory> in the line shown below.